sonnym/node-elm-loader/README.md

 -------

 The loader supports conventional CamelCase filenames for the Elm modules they contain.
-If you prefer to split thw words in your filenames with underscores, they will automatically be inflected to infer the module they contain, e.g. `ticking_port.elm` will correspond to the `TickingPort` module above.
+If you prefer to split the words in your filenames with underscores, they will automatically be inflected to infer the module they contain, e.g. `ticking_port.elm` will correspond to the `TickingPort` module above.